remib18/gespat/README.md

 # Gespat

-This is my first java project for classes.
+This is my first java project for my courses.
+First semester project at [University of Tours](https://www.univ-tours.fr).

 ## The goal

-Building a java app from scratch using swing in order to manage the patients who need some medical devices.
+Building a java app from scratch using Swing in order to manage the patients who need some medical devices.

 ## Note